awandahl/doi_policy/README.md

 ## Introduction

 In line with KTH Royal Institute of Technology's commitment to enhancing the visibility, accessibility, and impact of research outputs, KTH is implementing a comprehensive Digital Object Identifier (DOI) policy.
-This policy is designed to ensure that our scholarly works, including datasets, theses, and reports in the TRITA series, are assigned unique and persistent identifiers that facilitate their discovery, citation, and reuse.
+This policy is designed to ensure that our scholarly works, including datasets, theses, and reports and other research outputs in the TRITA series, are assigned unique and persistent identifiers that facilitate their discovery, citation, and reuse.
 By adopting DOIs, we aim to promote transparency, accountability, and collaboration within the academic community, while aligning with international standards for data sharing and management.
 This policy outlines the guidelines and best practices for DOI registration, ensuring compliance with DataCite and Crossref requirements and supporting our institution's mission to advance knowledge and innovation.

 ---